V-Holguin/Grass-Germination/README.md

 Cleaned weather data with SQL then manipulated and visualized it with grass data in Microsoft Excel
 to determine the best time to plant grass seed.

-## Took a messy table from 105,298 rows and 30 columns to 732 rows and 16 columns when exporting from MySQL Workbench.
+## Took a messy table from 105,298 rows and 30 columns to 732 rows and 16 columns using MySQL Workbench.
   - Data was weather conditions at March Air Force Base (close proximity to my house)
   - Each observation (row) was taken 3 minutes apart
   - I took the last 10 years of data